vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0211
 Duty is not for reward.
 Does the world recompense the rain-cloud?
-PS
+(P.S.
+Sundaram)

 0212
 All the wealth earned by toils
 Is meant to serve those who deserve. *
-SB
+( Shuddhananda Bharatiar)
 Yes
 0213
 Rare it is to find another good equal to benevolence, Either here or in the heaven. *
-DL
+(W.H.
+Drew and  J. Lazarus)

 0214
 He who realizes what is oneness, lives;
 The rest will be placed among the dead.
-GV
+(G. Vanmikanathan)

 0215
 The wealth of a wise philanthropist
 Is a village pool ever full.
-PS
+(P.S.
+Sundaram)

 0216
 When wealth comes to the generous,
 It is like the village tree coming to fruit. *
-CR
+(C. Rajagopalachari)

 0217
 When wealth comes to the large-hearted,
 It is like an unfailing medicine tree. *
-PS
+(P.S.
+Sundaram)

 0218
 Those known for their duty will not slacken to help Even during times of poverty.
-NV
+(N.V.K.
+Ashraf)

 0219
 The poverty of a generous man is nothing but
 His inability to exercise his generosity. *
-DL
+(W.H.
+Drew and  J. Lazarus)
 Yes
 0220
 If poverty comes of doing good,
 One's self may be sold to do it.
-PS
+(P.S.
+Sundaram)

 Notes:
 212. Compare with 81.
-"It is to exercise the benevolence of hospitality that people earn a living and establish homes" -DL, NV.
+"It is to exercise the benevolence of hospitality that people earn a living and establish homes" -(W.H.
+Drew and  J. Lazarus), (N.V.K.
+Ashraf).
 The word "தக்கார்க்கு" in this couplet can be translated as "deserving" or "worthy".
-Using the latter meaning, PS and VS translate this couplet as: "The worthy work and earn their wealth in order to help others" – PS.
+Using the latter meaning, (P.S.
+Sundaram) and (V.V.S.
+Aiyar) translate this couplet as: "The worthy work and earn their wealth in order to help others" – (P.S.
+Sundaram).
 215. Compare with 523.
-“The life of an unattached man is like a boundless pond flowing unbound” - PS, NV
+“The life of an unattached man is like a boundless pond flowing unbound” - (P.S.
+Sundaram), (N.V.K.
+Ashraf)
 219. Compare with 1010.
-"The brief want of the benign rich is like the monsoon clouds just shed its moisture" - SB, NV
+"The brief want of the benign rich is like the monsoon clouds just shed its moisture" - ( Shuddhananda Bharatiar), (N.V.K.
+Ashraf)

 023
 Charity